berndolauerto/RTCW-PCVR/README.md

 NOT WORKING PCVR FORK OF Dr. BEEFS RTCW QUEST.
+I'm woking on it, but may never succeed. ¯\_(ツ)_/¯

 ![tried](https://github.com/berndolauerto/RTCW-PCVR/blob/master/assets/tried.jpg)